Endometriosis Awareness Month: Causes, Impact, Treatment and Prevention

 What Causes Endometriosis in Women?

-Retrograde Menstruation: During menstruation, endometrial tissue may flow back through the fallopian tubes and settle in other areas.
+- Retrograde Menstruation (Sampson’s Theory): The most widely accepted theory; during menstruation, endometrial tissue may flow back through the fallopian tubes and settle on pelvic organs.

-Bloodstream Spread: Some suggest this tissue travels via blood or lymphatic systems.
+- Bloodstream & Lymphatic Spread: Research suggests this tissue travels via blood or lymphatic systems to distant sites like the lungs or brain.

 How Endometriosis Symptoms Affect Women